buley/personal/src/content/time-energy.md

 - Build buffer zones for strategic thinking
 - Create systems that prevent time waste
 - Design days around energy patterns, not just clock time

+> *"The key is not to prioritize what's on your schedule, but to schedule your priorities." — Stephen Covey*

 **Essential Truth:**
 Time management isn't about doing more—it's about achieving more with strategic focus.